 - RationalMed Program: This program improves clinical quality through early risk detection and intervention.
 By review and analysis of integrated pharmacy and medical data, the program helps identify and resolve potential safety issues that increase risk of hospitalizations and adverse events.
 Once identified, concerns are brought to the attention of the physician. - Prior authorization: Prior authorization must be obtained for certain prescription drugs and supplies to assess appropriate therapy and drug dosage before providing benefits.
-In addition to those drugs listed on pages 73 and 74, other medications that require prior authorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, and select pain medications. - Step Therapy: The Plan participates in Step Therapy.
-Step Therapy ensures that a generic alternative or brand alternative within a therapeutic category is used as a first-line treatment, before the use of a similar but more expensive drug.
+In addition to those drugs listed on pages 72 and 73, other medications that require prior authorization include, but are not limited to, anabolic steroids, narcolepsy drugs, topical acne medications, testosterone products, and select pain medications. - SafeGuard Rx Program: This suite of solutions target specific chronic therapeutic conditions.
+The specific programs achieve better outcomes by focusing on adherence and improving care with an emphasis on ensuring members receive appropriate therapy and specialized care for their condition.
+Medications used to treat high cholesterol, diabetes, asthma/COPD, and multiple sclerosis are examples of targeted therapies. - Step Therapy: Ensures that a generic alternative or brand alternative within a therapeutic category is used as a first-line treatment, before the use of a similar but more expensive drug.
 Specific therapeutic categories are identified as appropriate for preferred drug step therapy.

-Currently the Plan offers the Step Therapy program for Colchicine, Cox-2 inhibitors, Hypnotics, Nasal Steroids, Nonsteroidal Anti-inflammatory drugs, Ophthalmic antiallergy, Proton Pump Inhibitors, Tetracyclines, Topical Acne/Rosacea, Topical Antifungal, Topical Corticosteriods and Topical Immunomodulators.
+The Plan requires the Step Therapy program for Colchicine, Cox-2 inhibitors, Hypnotics, Nasal Steroids, Nonsteroidal Anti-inflammatory drugs, Ophthalmic antiallergy, Proton Pump Inhibitors, Tetracyclines, Topical Acne/Rosacea, Topical Antifungal, Topical Corticosteriods and Topical Immunomodulators.
+Also included are the following therapeutic categories: asthma/COPD, attention disorders, blood disorders, bone conditions, benign prostate hypertrophy, constipation, depression, diabetes, endocrine, gout, hepatitis C, cholesterol, hypertension, inflammatory conditions, migraine, nausea and vomiting, overactive bladder, pain, and pulmonary arterial hypertension.

 The Plan also participates in Step Therapy rules on specialty drugs.
-Therapies included are: Growth Hormones, Inflammatory Conditions, and Multiple Sclerosis.
+Therapies include, but are not limited to: Growth Hormones, Inflammatory Conditions, and Multiple Sclerosis.